-- 1. Read the safety information that begins on page v and "Installation guidelines" on page 16. - 2.
-Turn off the server and peripheral devices and disconnect all power cords and external cables (see "Turning off the server" on page 9); then, remove the cover (see "Removing the cover" on page 18). - 3.
-Grasp the riser-card assembly at the rear edge and lift to remove it from the server.
-Place the riser-card assembly on a flat, static-protective surface. - 4.
-Put the protective plastic cover on the Remote Supervisor Adapter II SlimLine. - 5.
-Turn the Remote Supervisor Adapter II SlimLine so that the keys on the connector align correctly with the connector on the system board. - 6.
+- 1. Read the safety information that begins on page v and "Installation guidelines" on page 20. - 2.
+Turn off the server and peripheral devices and disconnect all power cords and external cables (see "Turning off the server" on page 10); then, remove the cover (see "Removing the cover" on page 22).

+- 3. If the riser-card assembly is an optional PCI-X riser-card assembly, disconnect the riser-card power cable from the riser-card assembly. - Grasp the riser-card assembly at the front and rear edges and lift to remove it from the server.
+Place the riser-card assembly on a flat, static-protective surface. - 5.
+Put the protective plastic cover on the Remote Supervisor Adapter II SlimLine. - 6.
+Turn the Remote Supervisor Adapter II SlimLine so that the keys on the connector align correctly with the connector on the system board. - 7.
 At a downward angle, insert the free end of the adapter under the tab on the mounting bracket, aligning the holes in the adapter with the posts on the mounting bracket.
-Rotate the rear of the adapter into the rear mounting bracket, aligning the holes in the adapter with the posts on the rear mounting bracket.
+Rotate the front end of the adapter into the front mounting bracket, aligning the holes in the adapter with the posts on the front mounting bracket.

 - Press the Remote Supervisor Adapter II SlimLine firmly into the connector and make sure that all tabs on both mounting brackets secure the adapter in place.
-Attention: Incomplete insertion might cause damage to the server or the adapter. - 8.
-If an adapter is installed in expansion slot 1 on the riser-card assembly, remove it. - 9.
+Attention: Incomplete insertion might cause damage to the server or the adapter. - 9.
+If a three-quarter-length adapter is installed in expansion slot 1 on the riser-card assembly, remove it.
+You can replace it with a half-length adapter if you choose to do so. - 10.
 Carefully align the riser-card assembly with the guides on the rear of the server and with the riser-card connectors on the system board; then, press down on the assembly.
 Make sure that the riser-card assembly is fully seated in the riser-card connectors on the system board.